nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add -c Ben -pn 98765432` adds a new `client` `Ben`, whose `phone number` is `98765432`.
 * `add -p pen -$ 10.0 -q 150` adds a new `product` `pen` with a `unit price` of `$10.0` and there are `150` pens in stock.

+### Deleting: `delete`

+Deletes the specified client/product from the tracker.

+Format:

+* Delete a client: `delete -c INDEX`
+* Delete a product: `delete -p INDEX`

+Notes:

+* Deletes the client/product based on the client/product’s INDEX.
+* The INDEX refers to the index shown in the displayed client/product list.
+* If the product/client doesn't exist, then we inform the user that such a product/client doesn't exist.

+Examples:

+* `delete -c 1` deletes the client with index 1 in the tracker.
+* `delete -p 2` deletes the product with index 2 in the tracker.

 ### Editing: `edit`